jackofalljacks1/Lindon-Public/README.md

 i would never trust this motherfucker in my life, use at your own risk!

 ## Info
-ts is genuinely ass, it is not fucking worth using this retard nn plaque told me i "stole code from other people", look at what he is doing now lmao
+ts is genuinely ass, it is not fucking worth using<br>
+this retard nn plaque told me i "stole code from other people", look at what he is doing now lmao<br><br>

-the client isnt buildable, i only decompiled the classes (but feel free to fork this repo and make it buildable)
+the client isnt buildable, i only decompiled the classes (but feel free to fork this repo and make it buildable)<br><br>

 cya